 La Linea de la Concepcion: What to Know

-La Linea sits immediately south of Gibraltar, separated only by the land border.
-Its identity has long been defined by proximity to the Rock: a large percentage of the working population crosses daily into Gibraltar for employment.
-This creates consistent rental demand and a resilient local economy despite La Linea's own high unemployment rate.
+La Linea sits immediately south of Gibraltar, separated only by the land border and the runway of Gibraltar International Airport.
+Its identity has long been shaped by proximity to the Rock: around 15,000 workers cross daily into Gibraltar for employment, a figure that creates consistent rental demand and a resilient local property market despite the town's structural unemployment challenges.

 Algeciras: What to Know